phone-icon 02 4249 2860

 Reconstructive Surgery

-The wound caused by skin cancer removal is reliant on the cancer itself, which can occur anywhere on the face or body. but as with any surgery you will be left with some scarring.
-Every effort is made during reconstruction to avoid unsightly disfigurement, and several methods are used.
+The size and location of the wound following skin cancer removal depends on the lesion itself, which can occur anywhere on the face or body.
+As with any surgery, you will be left with some scarring.
+Every effort is made during reconstruction to carefully plan the procedure, and several methods can be discussed.

-In larger lesions, healthy adjacent tissue is used by forming a flap of skin and repositioning it over the wound.
-The benefit of this method, especially for facial cancers, is in using skin that is of the same colour and texture as that which has been removed, creating a less noticeable scar that follows the natural curve of the face.
+For some larger areas, healthy adjacent tissue may be used by forming a flap of skin and repositioning it over the wound.
+The advantage of this method, especially for facial areas, is using skin that is of a similar colour and texture to that which has been removed.
+This approach is designed to assist in managing the final appearance of the scar as it follows the natural contours of the face.

-Sutures are removed after one week, or longer in more complex situations.
-The incision site might be sore and drain small amounts of fluid after surgery.
-Make sure to keep the site clean and well protected from additional injury, and limit any movement that will add stress to the wound during the healing phase.
-Keep out of the sun during wound healing, as exposure can result in pigment discolouration or uneven scar tissue.
-In time the scar will lighten to a colour that more closely resembles that of the surrounding skin.
+Sutures are typically removed after one week, or longer in more complex situations.
+The incision site might be sore and may drain small amounts of fluid after the procedure.
+It is important to keep the site clean and well protected from additional injury, and limit any movement that will add stress to the wound during the healing phase.
+We will advise you to keep the area protected from the sun during wound healing, as sun exposure can affect the healing process and the final appearance of the scar.
+In time, the scar will mature and its appearance may change.

 Skin cancer is a condition that should not be taken lightly.
-Fortunately, also takes your needs seriously, and has the appropriate qualifications and experience to provide a comfortable service and outstanding results.
+We take your needs seriously and are committed to providing a professional and supportive service.
+Our team has the appropriate qualifications and experience to guide you through your consultation and management process.

 shellharbour-reception